KhronosGroup/Vulkan-Hpp/README.md

 * CMake 3.28 or later
 * Ninja 1.10.2 or later

+> [!WARNING]
+> The Vulkan-Hpp C++ named module is still experimental.
+Some suggested ways to use it in your projects are below.
+The long-term goal is to submit patches to the CMake [`FindVulkan`](https://cmake.org/cmake/help/latest/module/FindVulkan.html) module so that users may transparently configure the named module, without needing to declare it as an additional library in consumer CMake code.

 ##### Usage with CMake

 CMake is recommended for use with the Vulkan-Hpp named module, as it provides a convenient platform-agnostic way to configure your project.
 CMake version 3.28 or later is required to support C++ modules.
+Refer to the [CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-cxxmodules.7.html) on the topic.

 CMake provides the [FindVulkan module](https://cmake.org/cmake/help/latest/module/FindVulkan.html), which may be used to source the Vulkan SDK and Vulkan headers on your system.

-> [!WARNING]
-> The Vulkan-Hpp C++ named module is still experimental.
-Some suggested ways to use it in your projects are below.
-The long-term goal is to submit patches to the CMake [`FindVulkan`](https://cmake.org/cmake/help/latest/module/FindVulkan.html) module so that users may transparently configure the named module, without needing to declare it as an additional library in consumer CMake code.

 ```cmake
 # find Vulkan SDK